apache/tvm/docs/langref/relay_adt.rst

      }
    }

-   # can also be implemented as a right fold:
+   # can also be implemented as a right fold
+   # (this version is included in Relay's Prelude)
    def @map_accumr_fold(%f, %acc, %l) {
      @foldr(fn(%b, %p) {
        let %f_out = %f(%p.0, %b);